Treatment of Panic Attacks in Dubai

 3. Try meditation and mindfulness: These practices are effective tools for managing panic attacks.
 They help you focus and calm down faster when needed.
 Many free apps can guide you through relaxation techniques step by step.

-Therapy for Panic Attacks and Panic Disorder.
+Treatment of Panic Attacks and Panic Disorder in Dubai.
 Summary

 Panic attacks are episodes of intense fear that usually occur unexpectedly and without warning, lasting from a few seconds to several minutes.
 In some cases, the overwhelming fear can be so severe that those affected may think they are having a heart attack or another serious life-threatening condition.
 Recurrent panic attacks are called “panic disorder”.